 For high employability, practical, hands-on learning, and a range of unique, specialised courses, many students look to Vocational Education and Training (VET) providers.
 Studying a VET course can be an excellent option for international students who are looking for a quicker path into the workforce and a focus on industry-based skills.

+There are so many different study options available to international students in Australia, so you may be wondering what VET study is, and the qualifications you can gain.
 VET focuses on real-world skills to prepare people for various jobs, including in a trade or craft.
 While university tends to teach a broad range of theories, VET focuses on specific skills for a particular workplace, meaning there is a range of unique and interesting courses for students to choose from.

 There are several reasons to study a VET course, including:

 While university tends to offer a more theoretical education, VET provides industry-standard training facilities so you can learn real-world skills and apply them in the classroom.
 This is especially valuable if you’re studying a trade or craft, such as drafting or cookery.

 As an international student, you can use VET as a pathway into university, whether through partnerships with various universities or through credit transfers.
 This is a great option if you’re not feeling confident about heading to university yet, didn’t get the marks necessary to enter a university degree, or want to try a brand new course in a shorter timeframe, before proceeding to further studies.
 Contact your VET provider to see what pathway options are available to you.

 In most cases, students graduate from VET faster than from university; many VET qualifications can take from six months to two years full-time to complete, whereas it takes three years at a minimum to complete a degree.
 This means you can enter the workforce more quickly and start earning.